 All photographs on this page are by Dong Wang

-University of Turku in Finland
+University of Duisburg-Essen in Germany

 Although her research interests cover a wide range, Professor Wang’s specialist area is the interaction between China and the outside world – as exhibited in the fields of maritime trade, Chinese worldview, global governance, intellectual property rights, international organizations, nationalism, treaties, international law, charities, environment, urban development, disaster management, state and society, heritage, art, Christianity, higher education, the economy, and United States-China relations.

 During the last two decades, she has worked in North America, Asia, and Europe as professor of modern and contemporary Chinese history, executive director of the East-West Institute of International Studies, and director of the Centre for East Asian Studies.
 She is also research associate of the Fairbank Center for Chinese Studies at Harvard University and vice president of the Historical Society for Twentieth Century China based in the United States.
-She serves on the editorial board of China Information (The Netherlands), The Journal of Current Chinese Affairs (Germany), and The Journal of American-East Asian Relations (JAEAR, The United States).
+She serves on the editorial board of China Information (The Netherlands), The Journal of Current Chinese Affairs (Germany), and The Journal of American-East Asian Relations (The United States).